soma00333/profile/docs/work_experience/cybereason.md

     </tr>
     <tr>
       <td>Mission</td>
-      <td>My mission was to develop new features and refactor old microservices for a distributed system that runs on 12,000 servers and processes 80M events per second.</td>
+      <td>My mission was to develop new features and refactor old microservices for a distributed system.</td>
     </tr>
     <tr>
       <td>Task</td>